evkx/evkx.github.io/content/models/nissan/ariya/Ariya_63kWh/_index.md

 [**Forward Collision Warning**](../../../../technology/driverassistance/forwardcollisionwarning/) is a optional driver assist system that is designed to help drivers avoid or mitigate frontal collisions.

 The Nissan Ariya 63kWh has a [**automatic emergency braking**](../../../../technology/driverassistance/automaticemergencybraking/)  as a standard system.
-This system help prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.
+This system helps prevent or mitigate collisions by applying the brakes autonomously if the driver fails to react to an impending collision.

 [**Blind spot monitoring**](../../../../technology/driverassistance/blindspotmonitoring/) is a standard driver assist system.
 This side assist system helps to detect traffic in blind spots.